Khairalla345/BusinessCardFlutter/README.md

     git clone https://github.com/yourusername/business_card_flutter.git

 git clone https://github.com/yourusername/business_card_flutter.git
-Navigate to the project directory:
+# Navigate to the project directory:

-sh
-Copy code
     cd business_card_flutter

-Install the dependencies:
+# Install the dependencies:

-sh
-Copy code
     flutter pub get

-Run the application:
+# Run the application:

-sh
-Copy code
     flutter run

                 Built With
         Flutter - The framework used
                 Contributing
         Feel free to fork this project, open issues, or submit pull requests.
 Contributions are welcome!

-License
+# License

     This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
+# Acknowledgments

     Inspiration: Flutter documentation
     Icons: Font Awesome